jtheisen/moldinium/readme.md

 its methods are supposed to mean.
 In then creates code for the getters and setters of the wrapped property on the created type with CIL weaving.
 This code calls them with the given parameters according to the interface definition.
-The methods that implement the wrapping code, such as `AfterSet` must have some pre-defined names, but their parameters can be any, as long they are declared this way.
+The methods that implement the wrapping code, such as `AfterSet` must have one of some pre-defined names that imply their purpose, but their parameters can be any, as long they are declared this way.

-The moment when looking at this interface is also when the bakery realizes that `NotifyingPropertyMixin` actually is a mixin (again because of the type attribute) and that its interface (`INotifyPropertyChanged`) should become an interface of the created type and all the properties, event and methods of that interface also need implementing.
+The moment when looking at this interface is also when the bakery realizes that `NotifyingPropertyMixin` actually is a mixin (again because of the type attribute) and that its interface (`INotifyPropertyChanged`) should become an interface of the created type and all the properties, events and methods of that interface also need implementing.

 This design allows to define type creation with clear separation of concerns and an easy way to provide additional custom wrappers and